This guide is continuously being updated, as reality demands updates. If you find any errors in this guide, please let us know.

 Go to the control panel of you preferred Hosting provider.

-Consider Kualo, a 100% green powered hosting provider in the UK.
-In my opinion the best option, if you're located in Europe and only need a single server.
-I also use Rackspace for more complex setups – they not green, but unfortunately there are only worse options to choose from in this category and thus the not so good option becomes the best option.
+I use Linode for our hosting – they not very green, but unfortunately there are mostly worse options to choose from in this category and thus the not so good option becomes the best option.

 When you create your new server, you will be provided with the new (temporary) root password.
 This is important, as you'll need it to log into the server to continue the setup process in a couple of minutes.

 It might take anything from 2-10 minutes for your new server to spawn.